willayy/ProgressX-2/README.md

 ProgressX-2 is an iOS App that

 ## Application structure
-The small core of the app is the `ViewRouter` class and the `ProgressX_2App` class.
-All views are wrapped in a `SideBarView` which is accessed with a EnviromentObject
+The small core of the app is the `ViewRouter` class which chooses which view to present within the `ProgressX_2App` struct.
+All the different views are wrapped in a `SideBarView` which is the main way of navigating through the different view stacks.
+The view stacks rely on something called `NavigationControllers` to navigate which is a views that utilizes a NavigationStack and is embedded in the root views of the stacks.

 ## Hardware
 Simulator tested on IPhone 15 and IPhone SE, built for any iOS device (arm64).